It's Time! Signs of Going Into Labor

 What Are the Very Early Signs of Labor?

-According to Leslie Ludka, the director of midwifery at Cambridge Health Alliance, these are the symptoms can begin to occur prior to the actual big day.
+According to Leslie Ludka, the director of midwifery at Cambridge Health Alliance, these are the symptoms that can begin to occur prior to the actual big day.

 This is a term for the baby dropping further into the pelvis in preparation for labor and delivery.
 You may notice feelings of pressure or constantly having to pee.
 This is due to more pressure being placed on the bladder.
-In contrast, less pressure is placed on the diaphragm, which allows the mother breathe easily.
+In contrast, less pressure is placed on the diaphragm, which allows the mother to breathe easily.
 This will certainly help during delivery.
 You may not feel anything at all when the baby settles itself lower.
 I both felt the shift in pressure and was told by others that it looked like my baby boy had dropped.

 Braxton Hicks are sporadic false contractions caused by the tightening of the muscles in the uterus.
 Believe it or not, these contractions actually begin about six weeks into your pregnancy.
 However, you will not feel them until your third trimester.
 This symptom can be confusing as it may cause you to think you're going into actual labor.
 Remember these contractions are sporadic, so they will be random and you may be able to relax them by resting, switching positions, or moving.
 Labor contractions will be much more intense and less random.
 Keep in mind that not every woman experiences them at regular intervals.
 I didn't.
 Think of Braxton Hicks contractions as practice for your uterus.